Scheduling and dimensioning of heterogeneous energy stores, with applications to future GB storage needs: Model

-so that, at any time~$t$ when there is an energy surplus, the net energy input into the stores, before losses due to round-trip inefficiency, cannot exceed that surplus; the quantity~$u(t)$ is then the \emph{spilled energy} at time~$t$.
+so that, at any time~$t$ when there is an energy surplus ($\re(t) \ge 0$), the net energy input into the stores, as defined above, cannot exceed that surplus; the quantity~$u(t)$ is then the \emph{spilled energy} at time~$t$.
 Similarly, we shall require that

-so that, at any time~$t$ when there is an energy shortfall, i.e.\ a positive net energy demand to be met from stores, the net energy output of the the stores does not exceed that demand; under the constraint~\eqref{eq:6}, the quantity~$-u(t)$ is then the \emph{unserved energy} at time~$t$.
+so that, at any time~$t$ when there is an energy shortfall ($\re(t) \le 0$), i.e.\ a positive net energy demand to be met from stores, the net energy output of the the stores does not exceed that demand; the quantity~$-u(t)$ is then the \emph{unserved energy} at time~$t$.
 (It is not difficult to see that, under any reasonable objective for the use of the stores to manage the residual energy process---including the minimisation of total unserved energy as discussed below---there is nothing to be gained by overserving energy at times~$t$ such that $\re(t) \le 0$.)
 We shall say that a policy is \emph{feasible} for the management of the stores if, for each~$t\ge1$, that policy satisfies the above relations~\eqref{eq:1}--\eqref{eq:6}.

-For any feasible policy, define the total unserved energy~$\U(t)$ to any time~$t$ to be the sum of the unserved energies at those times $t'\le t$ such that $\re(t')\le 0$, i.e.\
+For any feasible policy, define the total unserved energy~$\U(t)$ to any time~$t$ to be the sum of the unserved energies~$-u(t')$ at those times $t'\le t$ such that $\re(t')\le 0$, i.e.,

-where the second equality above follows from~\eqref{eq:5} and~\eqref{eq:6}.
-Our objective is to determine a feasible policy for the management of the stores so as to minimise the total unserved energy over (some specified period of) time.
+where the second equality in~\eqref{eq:7} above follows from~\eqref{eq:5} and~\eqref{eq:6}.
+Our objective is to determine a feasible policy for the management of the stores so as to minimise the total unserved energy over some given period of time.
 It is possible that, at any time~$t$, some store~$i$ may be \emph{charging} ($r_i(t) > 0$) while some other store~$j$ is simultaneously \emph{discharging} ($r_j(t) < 0$).
 We refer to this as \emph{cross-charging}---although the model does not of course identify the routes taken by individual electrons.
 Although, in the presence of storage inefficiencies, cross-charging is wasteful of energy, it is nevertheless occasionally effective in enabling a better distribution of energy among stores and avoiding the situation in which energy may not be served at a sufficient rate because one or more stores are empty.